gridersoftware/GFolder/README.md

 * Integers - Numbers ranging from -2,147,483,648 to 2,147,483,647.
 * Lowercase Letters - Letters in the English alphabet ranging from 'a' to 'z'.
-* Uppercase Letters - Letters in the Engliish alphabet ranging from 'A' to 'Z'.
+* Uppercase Letters - Letters in the English alphabet ranging from 'A' to 'Z'.
 * Custom Sequence - A list of fixed names imported from a text file.

 Once you have your **Type** selected, you may modify the values in **To** and **From**.
 These values are inclusive,